wavefrontHQ/docs/pages/doc/alerts.md

 When an alert starts firing or is updated, the resulting alert notification can include an image of the chart for the conditional query that triggered the alert.
 The sample email notification shown above includes a chart image.

 A chart image is a snapshot of the time series at the time the alert was triggered.
 Such a snapshot can be helpful for diagnosing a possible [misfiring alert](alerts_states_lifecycle.html#misfiring-alerts), because the chart image shows you the exact state of the data that triggered the alert.
-In contrast, the interactive chart obtained by clicking **VIEW ALERT** shows you the data at the time you bring up the chart, which might be somewhat later.
+In contrast, the interactive chart obtained by clicking **View Alert** shows you the data at the time you bring up the chart, which might be somewhat later.
 This time difference can allow delayed data to be backfilled, which could obscure the reason why the alert fired.

 For performance reasons, a chart image is included only if the alert's conditional query takes a minute or less to execute.
 The chart image itself can take a few moments to create, in which case you'll briefly see a placeholder image in your notification until the chart image is ready.